 1997 decimal mint set coin with large 50p ND DF coin from 1996

 From the above pictures, your first impression would be that the 50p coins in centre position are sought-after (with no mintage limitation both).
 In reality, you are not going to see the 2-coin often.
-Somehow, the 50p coins in centre were also made in 3 different styles (i.e., 2 larges and 1 small).
+Somehow, the 50p coins in centre were also made in 3 different versions (i.e., two different AAs and ND for 1996, 2 larges and 1 small for 1997).
 Meanwhile, the £2 Virenium coin is originally slabbed in two different versions of year blister set, you have no doubt to say that it was issued in a small amount of number.

 Isle of Man Christmas 50p Coin in Grade from 1980 to 2016

 Here it comes Part II where a new part introduces how did the Pobjoy Mint make a start of the IOM Xmas 50p at the beginning of the year 1980, and a 2nd time improvement happened in 1994.
 We have talked many things in Part I (if you have missed is, please click here).

 1980 Christmas 50p coin from the Isle of Man — UNC<#1>